New York Harbor - Pre World War II

 • Creation of bunker facilities and fuel reserves for steamships.

-• Erection of grain elevators for joint use of New Jersey railroads and New York barge canal at a southern terminus of the outer belt line and at Piermont, and early completion of the barge canal elevator authorized at Gowanus Bay.
+• Erection of grain elevators for joint use of New Jersey railroads and New York barge canal at a southern terminus of the outer belt line and Piermont, and early completion of the barge canal elevator authorized at Gowanus Bay.

 • Zoning of steamship terminals by trade routes as far as practicable.